Hefei: Air

-Hefei Xinqiao International Airport replaced the old Hefei Luogang International Airport and started its operation on May 30, 2013, 00:00.
+Hefei Xinqiao International Airport replaced the old Hefei Luogang International Airport and started its operation on 30 May 2013, 00:00.
 This new domestic aviation hub is located in Gaoliu Village situated in the northwestern part of Hefei City.
 The first arriving flight was China Eastern Airlines flight MU5172 from Beijing Capital International Airport.
 The first departing flight was China Eastern Airlines MU5468 to Shanghai Pudong International Airport.

 Hefei Xinqiao International Airport provides scheduled passenger service to major airports in China and other international cities.
 Destinations include Hong Kong, Macao, Singapore, Taipei (Taoyuan, Songshan), Kaohsiung, Taichung, Seoul, Cheongju, Yangyang, Jeju, Osaka, Nagoya, Shizuoka, Okayama, Boracay Island, Bali Island, Frankfurt, Siem Reap, Bangkok, Phuket Island and Krabi Island.

 Subway

 Hefei Metro is a rapid transit rail network under construction that will eventually serve both urban and rural areas of Hefei.
 As planned, Line 1 covers a total distance of 24 km starting from Hefei Railway Station.
 It was inaugurated in December 2016.

 In February 2013, Metro Line 2 also began its construction.
 It is being built alongside the Changjiang Dong Road, Changjiang Zhong Road and Changjiang Xi Road, which is a major passenger corridor in the east–west direction.
 It will pass through the city center area and connect to a transit point where passengers will be able to take the shuttle bus to Hefei Xinqiao International Airport.
-The Line 2 was opened on December 26, 2017.
+The Line 2 was opened on 26 December 2017.

 In November 2015, Metro Line 3 construction began.
-Line 3 was opened on December 26, 2019.
+Line 3 was opened on 26 December 2019.
 Line 3 connects the New Station Exploitative-experimental Zone and the Economic Technology Development District, from the vocational education town to the university town.

-In 2016, Metro Line 4 construction began.
-Line 4 was opened on December 26, 2021.
+In 2016, Metro Line 4 construction began and was subsequently opened on 26 December 2021.
 Line 4 connects the New Station Exploitative-experimental Zone and the High Technology Development District.
 In 2017, Metro Line 5 construction began.
-The south part of Line 5 was opened on December 26, 2020.
+The south part of Line 5 was opened on 26 December 2020.
 Line 5 connects Binhu New District and the Beicheng (North city) New District.
 The north part of Line 5 is expected to open at the end of 2022.

 Alongside Line 1, Line 2, Line 3, Line 4 and Line 5, Hefei is also planning to build other 12 metro lines, 4 lines of intra-metropolitan rail transit (to Lu'an, Huainan, Lujiang and Chaohu) and 3 lines of tram and hopefully accomplish the project by 2030.